rabbitmq/rabbitmq-website/site/oauth2-examples.md

 make start-rabbitmq
 </pre>

-**NOTE**: We do not need to run any OAuth2 server like UAA.
+**NOTE**: We do not need to run any OAuth 2.0 server like UAA.
 This is because we are creating a token and signing it using the same private-public key pair RabbitMQ is configured with.

 *Use a Rich Authorization Token to access the management rest api*